mattmanning/mattmanning.github.com/_posts/2010-11-29-EC2-Micro-Instance-as-a-Remote-Bittorrent-Client.md

 And we’re done!

 Now point your browser at your instance on port 9091.
-You can find the URL by clicking on your instance in the AWS management console and checking the value of the “Public DNS” field.
+You can find the URL by clicking on your instance in the AWS management console and checking the value of the "Public DNS" field.
 For my instance, the URL is http://ec2-184-72-148-12.compute-1.amazonaws.com:9091.
 You will be prompted to log in.
-The username is “transmission” (unless you changed it in settings.json) and the password is whatever password you chose in settings.json.
+The username is "transmission" (unless you changed it in settings.json) and the password is whatever password you chose in settings.json.

 [<img src="/images/remotebt-login.png" width="398" height="198" />](/images/remotebt-login.png)